 Unlike many of our peer institutions with similar test scores, Trinity does not seek to be an exclusive college preparatory academy.
 As part of our Christian mission we feel it is our responsibility to offer an education that is inclusive to students at all socioeconomic levels and learning abilities.

 There are 25 college credit courses offered for dual credit.
 From our 2019 graduating class, the average number of college credits earned was 30, while some students had 40 or more.
 In 2020, we had five students earn their AA degree while at Trinity, and the number of students is growing each year!
-This amounts to big savings when paying for college, as opportunities abound, allowing students to finish college in three years, or to double-major, or to play sports and take a lighter load during their season.
+This amounts to big savings when paying for college, as opportunities abound, allowing students to finish college in two-three years, or to double-major, or to play sports and take a lighter load during their season.

 Many students have received scholarships for college.
 Our 300 graduates have been collectively awarded over 60 million in academic merit award, as well as scholarships for music/fine arts and athletics.